Skip to Main Content

 cover art

-The Birds of Opulence - Recommended by Gulnisa Karadshayeva, Math Tutor
+The Birds of Opulence - Recommended by Gulnisa Karadshayeva, Math Specialist

 A lyrical exploration of love and loss, The Birds of Opulence centers on several generations of women in a bucolic southern black township as they live with and sometimes surrender to madness.
 Crystal Wilkinson currently teaches at the University of Kentucky and is the 2021 Kentucky Poet Laureate.